camunda-community-hub/community-action-maven-release/README.md

 | maven-release-options    |         | Any additional arguments passed to release command                        |
 | maven-build-options      |         | Any additional arguments passed to build command                          |

+# Auto-closing OSS Maven Central Staging Repository

+OSS Maven Central uses a two-phase procedure during release.
+After uploading the artifacts and running all checks, the repository needs to be explicitly closed.
+This second step is either performed manually, or can be automated by a setting of the action.

+Please set the `maven-auto-release-after-close` to `true`, if you want to automatically close the repository and release remotely staged artifacts.

 # More info

 ## Security scanning